fiserj/starter/README.md

 | [stb](https://github.com/nothings/stb/commit/8b5f1f37b5b75829fc72d38e7b5d4bcbf8a26d55) | `WITH_STB` |

 #### shaderc
-By default, BGFX's `shaderc` compiler is built from source.
-This can take a relatively long time.
-Use `WITH_PREBUILT_SHADERC` to attempt to fetch a prebuilt version (might not be available for your platform).
+BGFX's `shaderc` compiler can take a relatively long time to compile.
+When `WITH_PREBUILT_SHADERC` is `ON` (which it is by default), CMake tries to fetch prebuilt binary for your platform (currently Windows and macOS x64), and only compiles `shaderc` from source otherwise.
+You can pass CMake `WITH_PREBUILT_SHADERC=OFF` to always force compilation from source.